onfleet/node-onfleet/README.md

 Run `npm test`

 ### Throttling
 Rate limiting is enforced by the API with a threshold of 20 requests per second across all your organization's API keys, learn more about it [here](https://docs.onfleet.com/reference#throttling).
-We have implemented a limiter on the wrapper itself to avoid you from excessively hitting Onfleet's rate limitations and eventually be banned for.
+We have implemented a limiter on the wrapper itself to avoid you from unintentionally exceeding your rate limitations and eventually be banned for.

 ### Responses
 The `node-onfleet` API wrapper returns the body of a [Response object](https://developer.mozilla.org/en-US/docs/Web/API/Response).